Frequently Asked Questions

 How often should I water?

-Water when the mix is almost—but not fully—dry.
+Water when the growing medium is almost dry but not completely dry.
 Frequency depends on temperature, airflow, and potting media.
-In warm seasons water more often; mornings are best.

 Do orchids need humidity and airflow?

 Yes.
-Aim for 50–70% relative humidity with gentle airflow to prevent fungus and pests.
-A small fan helps a lot in indoor setups.
+Most orchids grow best at 50–70% humidity with gentle airflow to prevent fungus and pests.

 What temperatures do orchids prefer?